MockingbirdME/game_md/core_rules/04 - actions.md

 #### Move actions:
 The first move action a character takes each round has a turn requirement of zero, subsequent move actions have a turn requirement of one.
-* **Walk(0)** - move half your base movement in meters. rounded up.
+* **Walk(0)** - move your base movement in meters.
-* **Dash(1)** - move your base movement in meters.
+* **Dash(2)** - move up to twice your base movement in meters.
-* **Sprint(2)** - make a personal movement skill check with primary attribute body and a bonus die for every rank they have in the run secondary skill.
-Move your base movement plus one meter per success rolled and plus one meter per rank in the run secondary skill.
+* **Sprint(3)** - make a personal movement skill check with primary attribute body.
+Move twice your base movement plus X meters per success rolled plus two times your rank in the run secondary skill meters.
 Any other non movement skill checks you make this round gains two penalty dice.
 * **Swim(2)** - make a personal movement skill check using body as the primary attribute and gaining bonus dice equal the character's rank in the swim secondary skill.
 Move through water up to 1 meter per rank in the swim secondary skill plus 1 meter per success in the skill check.
 * **Climb(2)** - make a personal movement skill check using body as the primary attribute and gaining bonus dice equal the character's rank in the climb secondary skill.
 Transverse across a surface up to 1 meter per rank in the climb secondary skill plus 1 meter per success in the skill check minus X meters based on the difficulty of the climb, if traveling a negative number of meters the character falls.
 Difficulties range from 0 to 20 with a vertical surface without good hand holds being difficulty 10.
 * **Jump(2)** -  make a personal movement skill check using body as the primary attribute and gaining bonus dice equal the character's rank in the jump secondary skill.
 Jump forward 1 meter per two ranks in the jump secondary skill plus 1 meter for every three successes in the skill check, and by 1 meter for every 5 meters already traveled this turn.